Jef-DS/belpost/README.md

 This module provides a field that contains a Belgian Postal code.
+Step 8:
+Purpose: to provide a view mode that is more appropriate for the display of a field in a content type
+Description: the default (full) view mode of BelPost shows the label (=city) and the postal code as it is defined in the BuildContent function.
+When used as a field only the postal code should be shown
+Test 1: view the postal code as a field and check that only the postal code and the city is shown (once)
+Status: ready

 Step 7:
 Purpose: to show the real postal code (code + city) when a node is viewed